Researcher and writer specialising in:

 My monograph, Cornish Gothic, is under contract with University of Wales Press and will illuminate the history of haunted Cornwall.

 I am currently working on my second monograph Aquatic Anxieties: The Maritime Gothic, 1840-1913.
 This project looks at the ways in which seas are represented as monstrous spaces in nineteenth-century literature as a response to both environmental and colonial anxieties.

-My wider postdoctoral research plans involve a study of the sea as a health environment in the long nineteenth century, in literature and culture.
-This would involve a meeting of the fields of the medical humanities and the environmental/blue humanities to explore the relationship between health and the sea.
-This will include an analysis of shipboard medical treatment; illness and malady while travelling at sea (with a focus on seasickness and its cures); coastal health tourism and thalassotherapy; and the health of the sea itself, considering embryonic ideas of oceanic pollution.
+My further research considers the sea as a health environment in nineteenth-century literature and culture.
+This includes shipboard medical treatment; illness and malady while travelling at sea (with a focus on seasickness and its cures); coastal health tourism and thalassotherapy; and the health of the sea itself, considering embryonic ideas of oceanic pollution.

 ‘Surfacing: Cornish Women Rising from the Depths’, Question: Essays and Art from the Humanities, 1.1 (2017), pp. 36-45

 'Gothic Landscapes and Seascapes: Dark Regions in Wilkie Collins's The Dead Secret', Studies in Gothic Fiction, 5.2 (2016), pp. 21-30